Improvement of glycemic control in adults with diabetes mellitus.

 Underline indicate most frequent.

-- Beta blockers, clonidine, and reserpine may mask some of the signs and symptoms of hypoglycemia.
+- Beta blockers and clonidine may mask some of the signs and symptoms of hypoglycemia.

 - Corticosteroids, thyroid supplements, estrogens, isoniazid, niacin, phenothiazines, and rifampin may ↑ insulin requirements.